jalbrethsen/baseball-pitch-grader/README.md

    source venv/bin/activate  \# On Windows: \`venv\\Scripts\\activate\`

 3. **Install Dependencies:**
-   pip install pandas numpy scikit-learn statsmodels \# Add your specific ML library if not scikit-learn
+   pip install pybaseball jupyter torch pandas numpy scikit-learn statsmodels

-4. **Acquire Statcast Data:**
-   * This project assumes you have access to Statcast pitch-by-pitch data from 2015-2024.
-You'll need to download or query this data.
-Popular sources include [Baseball Savant](https://baseballsavant.mlb.com/statcast_search) or dedicated Python packages like pybaseball.
-   * Place your raw Statcast data files (e.g., CSVs or a database connection) in a designated data/raw directory, or modify the data loading path in the scripts.

 ## **Usage**

+1. **Feature Selection:**
+   * Run the notebook feature_selection.ipynb to see statcast feature relevance to outcomes.
 1. **Prepare Your Data:**
-   * Ensure your Statcast data is loaded and preprocessed as needed (e.g., handling missing values, feature engineering for MLP inputs).
+   * Run the notebook prepare_input.ipynb, here we download the Statcast data from 2015 to 2024 and preprocess it (e.g., handling missing values, manipulate data to get previous pitch features, min/max scale to normalize).
-   * Make sure you have batter career statistics available for the control variable.
 2. **Train the MLP Model:**
-   * Run your script that trains the MLP to classify pitch outcomes (Walk/Strike/In-Play).
-This will likely involve feature scaling, splitting data into training/validation sets, and defining your neural network architecture.
+   * Run the notebook pitch_grader.ipynb that trains the MLP to classify pitch outcomes (Walk/Strike/In-Play).
    * Save your trained MLP model.
-3. **Generate Hittability Scores:**
+3. **Evaluate Hittability:**
-   * Modify the calculate\_hitability function in the provided Python script (or a separate module) to load your trained MLP model and perform inference on each pitch in your Statcast dataset.
-The function should return the predicted "in-play" probability.
+   * Run the notebook evaluation.ipynb to perform inference on each pitch in your Statcast dataset and use it to normalize batting average with respect to pitch hittability.
+This notebook will:
-4. **Run the Adjustment Script:**
-   * Execute the main Python script that performs the batting average adjustment.
-This script will:
      * Load the pitch data with hittability\_score calculated.
      * Aggregate data by batter.
      * Add control variables (career BA, handedness).
      * Run the linear regression.
      * Calculate and display the adjusted batting averages.

-python your\_main\_adjustment\_script.py
-(Replace your\_main\_adjustment\_script.py with the actual name of your Python file containing the adjustment logic).

 ## **Interpretation of Results**